-This occurs at the point where the aggregate demand (C + I) schedule intersects with the aggregate supply (C + S) schedule.
+This occurs when the aggregate demand (C + I) schedule intersects with the aggregate supply (C + S) schedule.
 National income equilibrium is also a situation where total injections are equal to the leakages.
-Thus, in a closed economy with no government, injection implies an autonomous investment, whereas leakage implies savings.
+Thus, injection implies an autonomous investment in a closed economy with no government, whereas leakage implies savings.

-Stabilization policy is a strategy enacted by a government or its central bank to maintain a healthy economic growth level with minimal price fluctuations.
-To sustain stabilization, the decision-makers need to monitor the business cycle and recalibrate benchmark rates to curb abnormal demand variations.
-Simply put, preventing the economy from “overheating” or drastically “slowing down” is the key behind stabilization policies.
+A stabilization policy is a strategy enacted by a government or its central bank to maintain healthy economic growth with minimal price fluctuations.
+The decision-makers need to monitor the business cycle and recalibrate benchmark rates to sustain stabilization to curb abnormal demand variations.
+Preventing the economy from “overheating” or drastically “slowing down” is the key to stabilization policies.

 Let us look at some of the long-run consequences of the stabilization policies: